pavanipasupuleti/PantryMatch/PRD.md

 ## 1. Overview

 **PantryMatch** is a full-stack web application that helps users discover recipes they can cook with the ingredients they already have at home.
 Users build a virtual pantry, and the app intelligently matches those ingredients against a recipe database — sorting results by cookability.
-An AI-powered feature also generates custom recipes based on available pantry items using the Anthropic Claude API.
+An AI-powered feature also generates custom recipes based on available pantry items.

 ---

 ## 2. Problem Statement

-Everyday home cooks face two recurring pain points:
+Every day home cooks face two recurring pain points:

 1. **"What can I cook with what I have?"** — Opening the fridge and not knowing what to make leads to decision fatigue, food waste, and unnecessary grocery trips.
 2. **Recipe discovery overload** — Most recipe apps show all recipes regardless of what ingredients a user has, making it hard to find something immediately actionable.